chqu1012/MetroUiDescriper/README.md

 An easy way to declare an metro ui and fast move to generate application.

-* Editing, customizing and adding controls via EMF Tree
+* Editing, customizing and adding controls via EMF tree
 ![ScreenShot](https://raw.github.com/chqu1012/MetroUiDescriper/master/de.dc.emf.metro.doc/img/metro-0001.png)
+* JavaFX Preview will react on editing on the tree
+* JavaFX Preview supports the interaction of the Metro Pages and Metro Panels